 Florence Liu is a Stakeholder in Eimer Stahl’s San Jose office.
 She focuses her practice on antitrust, complex commercial litigation, and appellate matters.

-Florence received her J.D. from the University of California, Berkeley, School of Law, where she served as the Internal Development Chair of the Asian Pacific American Law Students Association and the Co-President of the Christians at Berkley Law group.
-Florence also served as a Publishing Editor of the school’s California Law Review as well as the Articles Editor of the Asian American Law Journal.
-During Law school, Florence was the recipient of several notable awards including the American Jurisprudence Award: Business Associations, which is awarded to the highest-ranking student, as well as the Prosser Prize: International Law and Negotiations, which is awarded to the second highest-ranking student.
+Florence received her J.D. from the University of California, Berkeley, School of Law, where she served as a Publishing Editor of the school’s California Law Review, an Articles Editor of the Asian American Law Journal, and as the Co-President of the Christians at Berkeley Law group.
+During law school, Florence was the recipient of several notable awards including the American Jurisprudence Award: Business Associations, which is awarded to the highest-ranking student, as well as the Prosser Prize: International Law and Negotiations, which is awarded to the second highest-ranking student.

 Prior to joining Eimer Stahl, Florence served as a law clerk to the Honorable Timothy M. Tymkovich of the United States Court of Appeals for the Tenth Circuit.
 She also served as a judicial intern to the Honorable Lucy H. Koh of the United States District Court for the Northern District of California.

 J.D., University of California, Berkeley, School of Law, 2020, Order of the Coif